DigiJo/josephjohnston/portfolio/journal/cofounder-validation.md

 ![](/upload/photo-1490013616775-3ca8865fb129.jpeg)

 When someone whom you respect,  approaches you with a business proposal, you listen.
-When their idea, passes your gut validation, you get excited.
+When their idea passes your gut validation, you get excited.
 When their vision of how a business should operate aligns with your vision, you fall in love with the product instantly.
 Your future brightens.

 Respect, idea validation, shared vision.
 The 3 components of cofounder validation.